vllm-project/vllm-spyre/docs/source/getting_started/installation.md

 1. (Optional) Install torch through pip

-   This is needed to run examples or tests.
+   If you don't have it installed already.
+Will be needed for running examples or tests.
-   Also version doesn't matter at the moment.

    ```sh
    pip install torch==2.7.0